 The #8 Toyota didn’t have an easy time getting through the three-hour practice, as it became stuck on track near the halfway point.
 Due to an electrical issue, Ryo Hirakawa was forced to slow down the Mulsanne and perform a power reset before making his way back to the pits.

 The session’s quickest laps were recorded early on, with Kamui Kobayashi’s 3:26.796 being uncontested for the entire three hours.
-Hartley was three tenths slower than the sister vehicle, with Olivier Pla in the #708 Glickenhaus Racing third and two tenths behind.
+Hartley was three tenths slower than the sister car, with Olivier Pla in the #708 Glickenhaus Racing third and two tenths behind.

-The Alpine Elf Team LMP1 car ended 2.4 seconds behind the leaders, as it had done all week, but a change in their Balance of Performance (BoP) will potentially put them back in contention for Hyperpole.
-This session, the #709 wasted some time in the garage, but it was able to get out on track and posted the fourth fastest time in the class.
+The Alpine Elf Team LMP1 car ended 2.4 seconds behind the leaders, as it had done all week, but a change in their Balance of Performance for 24 Hours of Le Mans will potentially put them back in contention for Hyperpole.

 In LMP2, Filipe Alburquerque delivered United Autosports their first fastest lap of the weekend in class with a 3:30.964 in the #22 Oreca.
 Alex Lynn was 0.061s slower than Alburquerque, giving United a one-two finish ahead of FIA World Endurance Championship opponents WRT.